Beira Lake: Pollution

 The lake gets its famous green colour and unusually bad odour due to the result of pollution over hundreds of years and algae that is present in the water.
-The bad smell is mostly prominent during dry weather, due to the high rates evaporation and it fades off with the arrival of the rainy season.
+The bad smell is mostly prominent during dry weather, due to the high rates of evaporation and it fades off with the arrival of the rainy season.

 Water Quality

 Water of Beira Lake is polluted, from which it gets a bad odour and green colour.
 But contrary to the canal system of Colombo, the lake contains water with a very alkaline pH value got by primary production and continuous bloom.
 In August it gets its maximum value, but becomes more neutral from top to bottom, pH value decreasing from 10 to 8.
-The Lake water never gets an acidic pH.
+The lake water never gets an acidic pH.

 Conductivity of the water retains fairly stable between 250 μS/cm and 300 μS/cm, with a slight increase from May to August.